-The Regional Housing Authority administers the City's Owner-Occupied Housing Rehabilitation Program, DRAFT 2021 Annual Action Plan 15 (Housing Rehabilitation Program).
+The City operates the Owner-Occupied Housing Rehabilitation Program, (Housing Rehabilitation Program).
 The amount and availability of funds for this Program cannot be predicted due HUD funding constraints and the unknown amount of Program Income that will be received.
-Program Income is generated by past loans being paid off and the proceeds deposited into the Housing Rehabilitation Program activity.
+Program Income is generated by past loans being paid off and the proceeds deposited into the Housing Rehabilitation Program activity

-The City will aggressively pursue, or support applications by other entities for, Federal and State funding over the 2021 Program Year to address priority needs; however, other funding sources available to the City or its partners will be through a competitive application process.
+The City will aggressively pursue, or support applications by other entities for, Federal and State funding over the 2022 Program Year to address priority needs; however, other funding sources available to the City or its partners will be through a competitive application process.
 The City cannot be assured an application(s) will be successful based on the rating and ranking criteria.
 Due to limited funding availability, the City will struggle to meet future matching requirements should the City be successful in applying for other Federal or State funding sources and matching funds be required.